-- the legal name of beneficiary, which will be coordinating the project (this information should be the same as in Part A of the Application Form);

-- the legal address of the Applicant organisation which will be coordinating the project; - the bank details of the beneficiary, or the co-beneficiary designated to receive payments (usually the coordinator) in case of multi-beneficiary Grant Agreement. - Stamp and date of the bank OR a bank statement clearly mentioning IBAN code, BIC code and name of the bank.
+- the legal name of beneficiary. which will be coordinating the project (this information should be the same as in Part A of the Application Form); - the legal address of the Applicant organisation which will be coordinating the project; - the bank details of the beneficiary; - Stamp and date of the bank OR a bank statement clearly mentioning IBAN code, BIC code and name of the bank.